heinrich5991/libtw2/doc/dead_reckoning.md

 However, tees have a system in place called dead reckoning in place to reduce how often a tee update needs to be sent by the server.

 The idea of dead reckoning is that the client can run the physics calculations just as well as the server.
-So we define a subset of physics we call dead reckoning which the client and server agree upon.
+Dead reckoning is a subset of Teeworlds physics which the client and server are aware of.
+As dead reckoning is a subset of Teeworlds physics, it won't take DDNet concepts like tune zones into account.
 Dead reckoning only considers a singular tee, without interaction with projectiles or other tees.
 Whenever the server sends a tee update, the state includes the tick that the state is for.
 The client then runs dead reckoning on the single tee.